 Will fillers make my face look fat?

 An overly plumped look is less than ideal: “Chipmunk cheeks” isn’t just a pesky childhood nickname — it’s also a byproduct of poorly done fillers.
-That’s why it is essential to seek out a highly skilled doctor for your procedure, who will know whether filler is your best choice for adding volume, or if you should be seeking out other options.
+That’s why it is essential to seek out a highly skilled licensed provider for your procedure, who will know whether filler is your best choice for adding volume, or if you should be seeking out other options.

 “Thoughtful fillers should replace volume loss in certain areas but can't replace gravitational descent,” says Dr. Louis P. Bucky, board-certified plastic surgeon located in Philadelphia.
 “When you're overfilling to try and make up for other aging changes, you can get into the trouble of having an overfilled or fat face.”
 Still unclear?
-Ask your doctor if fillers will give you the results you’re looking for.
+Ask your licensed provider if fillers will give you the results you’re looking for.